metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Leonard Fournette is truly terrible running from a shotgun look.
 Abandons the inside zone entirely on a handoff from Foles.

 Wide receiver screens are a favored play on third downs for this Jaguars offense.

+Jacksonville's linebackers are incredibly slow and easy to fool, once again.